 Modern European History; History of Russia and the former Soviet Union; Urban History; Transnational History

-I am a historian of Russia and the former Soviet Union.
-My book Moscow Monumental: Soviet Skyscrapers and Urban Life in Stalin’s Capital looks at skyscraper building in the Soviet capital during the Stalin era.
+I am a historian of the former Soviet Union.
+My first book Moscow Monumental: Soviet Skyscrapers and Urban Life in Stalin’s Capital looks at the history of skyscraper building in the Soviet capital during the Stalin era.
 The book was shortlisted for the 2021 Pushkin House Russian Book Prize and named one of Foreign Affairs’ Best Books of 2021.
-Currently, I am working on a new project about the Soviet Institute for “Pictorial Statistics”—an office created in the early 1930s that sought to render complex economic and planning ideas into images that could be readily understood by all Soviet citizens.
-This research places Soviet activity in an international context to show how modern states attempted to resolve challenges of mass communication and to create literate and engaged publics in the twentieth century.
-I am also working on a short book called Making Cities Socialist that will be published as part of the Cambridge Elements in Global Urban History series.
+It also received an Honourable Mention for the 2021 Alexander Nove Prize in Russian, Soviet, and Post-Soviet Studies of the British Association for Slavonic and East European Studies.
+The Russian translation of Moscow Monumental was published in 2022 by Corpus.
+Currently, I am working on a new project about Soviet visual statistics and data visualization during the Stalin era.
+I am also completing a book titled Making Cities Socialist that will be published as part of the Cambridge Elements in Global Urban History series.

 Moscow Monumental: Soviet Skyscrapers and Urban Life in Stalin’s Capital (Princeton University Press, 2020)